 Her second novel ‘The Long, Hot Summer,’ was a bestseller in Ireland when it was released in May 2015.
 Warmly praised by critics and authors, it was published in the U.S. the following year and has been translated into German.

-Before becoming a full time writer, Kathleen worked for many years with Ireland’s national broadcaster, RTÉ, first as a radio reporter and subsequently as a television journalist on the foreign desk.
+Before becoming a full time writer, Kathleen worked with Ireland’s national broadcaster, RTÉ, first as a radio reporter and subsequently as a television journalist on the foreign desk.
 During her time in RTÉ, she won a National Media Award for News and Current Affairs.
 She continues to take an interest in news.

 Kathleen’s early childhood was spent in Nicaragua and Brazil, but she returned to Ireland with her family before starting senior school.
 Her meandering college education started at Dublin City University, where she studied International Marketing and Languages for two years.
 She abandoned that to do a B.A in History and English at University College Dublin, before ending up at Cambridge University, where she took an M.Phil in European Studies.